 - After requesting tempering or enchanting services, any custom enchanted items, i.e items that were not originally enchanted but were enchanted either by you or an NPC, will not apply their effect.
-This is known game bug that occurs when these items are equipped via script.
+This is a known game bug that occurs when these items are equipped via script.
 Any mod that equips items by script will trigger this bug, e.g Frostfall when removing/adding your gear after you enter/exit a tent.
-To gain the effects back, you must manually unequip and equip such items.
+To gain the effects back, you must manually unequip and equip these custom enchanted items.

 SKSE 1.7.2 or later